 1981 – 1995

-The Cheetos logo used a white oval, on which the bright blue lettering was visible.
+The Cheetos logo used a white oval with bright blue lettering.
 The style has remained the same.

 1995 – 1998

-To diversify and modernize the emblem, the developers placed it diagonally, changed the font, and added a red border.
+To diversify and modernize the emblem, the developers rotated it, changed the font, and added a red border.
 The logo was a black rectangle with a jagged edge that looked broken or gnawed.
 Also, the “C” was separated from the rest of the title, so the font was semi-cohesive.

 1996 – 1998

-This version of the logo had a hook typeface.
+This version of the logo used a hook-typeface.
 The letters were hastily written and far from smooth calligraphic handwriting.
 They were located at different heights, so they looked like they were jumping.
-Such unevenness introduced a hidden harmony into the text because the glyphs resembled long scattered snacks of various shapes.
-The thin red border line was shifted to the very edge of the letters, and the edge of the black rectangle was even more deformed – as if torn.
+Such unevenness introduced a hidden harmony into the text, as the glyphs resembled long, scattered snacks of various shapes.
+The thin red border line was shifted to the very edge of the letters, and the edge of the black rectangle was even more deformed as if torn.

 1998 – 2001

-The designers streamlined the text, connecting the letters again so the inscription was coherent.
+The designers streamlined the text, reconnecting the letters to make the inscription coherent.
 In addition, they expanded the lines, which caused the glyphs to grow in size.
-They kept the uneven (torn) edge of the geometric figure but lightened the background so that a muted shade was used – smoky black instead of ultra-black.
+They kept the geometric figure’s uneven (torn) edge but lightened the background, using a muted shade of smoky black rather than ultra-black.

 2001 – today